A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Original Medicare enrollment does not cover outpatient prescription drugs.
 More than half of Original Medicare beneficiaries have supplemental coverage via an employer-sponsored plan or Medicaid, and these plans often include prescription coverage.
 But Medicare enrollees without creditable drug coverage need to obtain Medicare Part D prescription coverage.
 Part D coverage can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan with integrated Medicare Part D benefits.

-Insurers in the District of Columbia are offering 22 stand-alone Medicare Part D plans for sale in 2022, with premiums that range from about $8 to $112/month.
+Insurers in the District of Columbia are offering 14 stand-alone Medicare Part D plans for sale in 2025, with premiums that start at $0/month.3

-As of late 2022, there were 61,896 Medicare beneficiaries in DC with Part D prescription coverage.
-The majority (more than 35,000 people) had stand-alone Medicare Part D plans, while the rest had Medicare Advantage plans with built-in Part D coverage.
+As of July 2024, there were 71,088 Medicare beneficiaries in DC with Part D prescription coverage.1 The majority (more than 40,000 people) had stand-alone Medicare Part D plans, while the rest had Medicare Advantage plans with built-in Part D coverage.1

 Medicare Part D enrollment is available during Medicare’s annual enrollment period each fall, from October 15 to December 7.
 Plan changes made during this time will take effect January 1.
 Part D enrollees are encouraged to carefully compare the available plan options each year, as a different plan might present a better value for the coming year.
 This can be due to changes in the beneficiary’s prescription needs, or to changes in the available plans (including the person’s existing plan), such as the covered drug lists, participating pharmacies, and out-of-pocket costs.